1952 Swiss Mount Everest expedition

 The 1952 Swiss Mount Everest expedition was an attempt to summit Mount Everest.
-Led by, Edouard Wyss-Dunant, the expedition, which included Tenzing Norgay, reached a height of 8595 m on the southeast ridge, setting a new climbing altitude record and opening up a new route to Mount Everest and paving the way for further successes by other expeditions.
+Led by Edouard Wyss-Dunant, the expedition, which included Tenzing Norgay, reached a height of 8595 m on the southeast ridge, setting a new climbing altitude record and opening up a new route to Mount Everest and paving the way for further successes by other expeditions.
 Norgay successfully summited the mountain the following year with Sir Edmund Hillary, the first successful expedition.

 Origins

 Tibet was closed to foreigners, but Nepal had opened up its borders to foreigners in 1950.
 In 1951, Eric Shipton's British-New Zealand reconnaissance climbed the Khumbu Icefall and reached the elusive Western Cwm, proving that Everest could be climbed from Nepal.
 The Nepalese government gave the 1952 expedition permit to the Swiss.

-Organization
+Organisation

 Edouard Wyss-Dunant was appointed to lead the expedition.
 The other Swiss members were Rene Aubert, Leon Flory, André Roch and Raymond Lambert, who joined despite having suffered amputations of frostbitten toes.

 All the Swiss expedition members were from Geneva.
 Most of the Swiss belonged to the exclusive L'Androsace climbing club and knew each other well.
 The city and canton of Geneva provided moral and financial support for the expedition, and the University of Geneva provided the scientific contingent.